fluent/fluent-logger-node/README.md

 ## Abour NodeJS versions

-This package is compatible with NodeJS versions < 4.0.
-If you are using newer versions of NodeJS (e.g: 4.1), please checkout the branch [nodejs-4](https://github.com/fluent/fluent-logger-node/tree/nodejs-4).
+This package is compatible with NodeJS versions > 0.10.